 This offers a lot of benefits, especially for performance driving like autocross and track racing.
 Plus, it doesn’t have to be too expensive.
 There are already kits for SN95/New Edge (1994-2004) Mustangs, allowing a direct swap with everything in one box.
 Converting other solid axle Mustang models is definitely possible, but will require a bit more work.

-Swapping a 2015+ Mustang IRS for a rear axle is extremely rare, but not unheard of.
+Swapping a 2015+ Mustang IRS for a solid rear axle is extremely rare, but not unheard of.
 For those that are absolutely dedicated to drag racing, this is one way to give your pony the launch characteristics and durability you want.